sourabhv/sourabhv.github.io/_posts/2014-09-18-dropbox-command-line-tool-1.md

 Next we make a `try` block which is used to handle any exceptions.
 What's an exception?
 It's something thats generated when something goes wrong at runtime.
 It is almost always something that your program cannot control, like reading a file that doesn't exist or trying to connect to internet when there is no connection available.
 For there type of dangerous things we use exception handling.
 Anything that can go wrong goes in the `try` block and then if something actually goes wrong, it _throws an exception_ which is caught by one of the `except` blocks.
 Here, the first one will catch exceptions of type `dropbox.rest.ErrorResponse` which means that something went wrong while trying to connect to dropbox or at dropbox's end.
 The second one is `socket.timeout` exception which is thrown when a socket doesn't respond.
 In our case, when there's a connection timeout.

 Inside `try` we try to connect to Dropbox's using the OAUTH2 protocol, which is really simple.
 This code is given in dropbox's tutorial and you can use it as it is.
-In simple words, it connects to dropbox's server using OAUTH2 protocol and get a authorization URL using the app key and pp secret.
+In simple words, it connects to dropbox's server using OAUTH2 protocol and get an authorization URL using the `app key` and `app secret`.
 Then on the page you click Allow which validates that the user is actually allowing the app to access dropbox.
 Its pretty much like when you connect to a website using your facebook account and click allow.

 Get the access token and add it to your environment variables.
 On linux its as simple as adding `export ACCESS_TOKEN="..."` to your `~/.bashrc` file.
 For windows, [read this.](http://www.computerhope.com/issues/ch000549.htm)